Folder Protocol Price Tops $0.70 on Top Exchanges (FOL)

-Folder Protocol (CURRENCY:FOL) traded down 0.2% against the US dollar during the 1 day period ending at 12:00 PM Eastern on December 20th.
-One Folder Protocol token can currently be purchased for about $0.70 or 0.00002938 BTC on major cryptocurrency exchanges.
-Over the last week, Folder Protocol has traded 1.3% lower against the US dollar.
-Folder Protocol has a total market capitalization of $2.09 million and $357,991.00 worth of Folder Protocol was traded on exchanges in the last day.
+Folder Protocol (CURRENCY:FOL) traded down 0.1% against the US dollar during the 24 hour period ending at 17:00 PM Eastern on December 22nd.
+One Folder Protocol token can currently be purchased for $0.70 or 0.00002970 BTC on popular exchanges.
+Folder Protocol has a total market cap of $2.09 million and $457,743.00 worth of Folder Protocol was traded on exchanges in the last 24 hours.
+During the last week, Folder Protocol has traded down 0.5% against the US dollar.

 - InnovativeBioresearchClassic (INNBCL) traded up 20.6% against the dollar and now trades at $0.0000 or 0.00000000 BTC.